ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 	![Google sheet](md_assets/spreadsheet.jpg)

 - Randomisation
-	- To make the game more interesting when played multiple times it features two types of ranomisation:
+	- To make the game more interesting when played multiple times it features two types of randomisation:
 	- The questions are randomly taken from each question sheet
 	- The question answers are randomly assigned to the A,B,C,D letters
+	- The end result is that every game will be unique.

 	![Randomisation](md_assets/random.jpg)